 The people of CAHS celebrate Cornwall and the Cornish in many ways.
 Our members search, save, create and pass on to the rest of us Cornish songs, poetry, legend, history, photos and food.
 We do love our food. :-)

 Many of us are involved in tracing our family trees, so genealogy and record-keeping are important to us.
 We each get to have some part in maintaining the ties between Cornish people around all the world, if only through this site.

 However you want to take part in all this, is more than fine with us.
 Wander around the site, email your questions, become a member.

 Let this site be your introduction to all things Cornwall -- and let our gatherings, whether in local society, the Gatherings of Cornish Cousins in the Americas, or the Grand Homecoming to Cornwall called Dehwelans -- let these be moments that will help you form a long and lasting relationship with all things Cornish.

 What We Do

 Visit our information page for Mission Statement, Officers, History, Publications, Gatherings, and Our University of Wisconsin Archives. here

 Visit our projects page for Global Migration Project, CFHS Records, Paul Smales Award, The West Briton Project, Founders Award, and Heritage Certificates. here.

-The Cornish Miner is the newest website added on the links page.
-Cornish Miner is your number one source for new and out-of-print books on Cornwall and the Cornish.
-Other Website links to history, cemeteries, nature, language, pictures, videos, etc .are available in our links section.
+Website links to Gatherings, festivals, history, cemeteries, nature, language, pictures, videos, etc .are available in our links section.
 Click on the Links button in the banner at the top of this every page on our site.

 Active members of CAHS now have a blog, forum, photo gallery, and newsletter archive available online.
 Instructions for logging in to the members' area are available here.